dipakpatil5050/Instagram-Love-Like-Animation-Project/README.md

 # Instagram-Love-Like-Animation-Project

-here i develop real time Instagram like button feature using HTML, CSS and JavaScript
+here i have develop real real-time Instagram like button feature using HTML, CSS and JavaScript, which acts like real instagram feature animation